A common weapon in the Real Robot Genre

 - Dai-Guard's Knot Buster and Knot Punisher.
 Justified, since they have to be very precise, easy to use and very powerful to accurately destroy Fractal Knots.

-- Mobile Suit Gundam F91 introduced a weapon called the Shot Lancer which effectively combines the Pile Bunker with the classic medieval lance; its main goal is to let pilots disable enemy mobile suits without triggering a catastrophic reactor explosion (which is extra bad when you're in a space colony).
+- Mobile Suit Gundam F91 introduced a weapon called the Shot Lancer which effectively combines the Pile Bunker with the Jousting Lance; its main goal is to let pilots disable enemy mobile suits without triggering a catastrophic reactor explosion (which is extra bad when you're in a space colony).
 The Shot Lancer also turns up in the sequels Crossbone Gundam and V Gundam

 - Charlotte Dunois' Rafale Revive Custom II from Infinite Stratos can carry a pile bunker weapon module hidden in its left shield.